Skip to main content

 4. If you were to own a business, what type of organization would you want, a sole proprietorship, a partnership, or a corporation?

-This page titled 3.5: Forms of Business Organizations is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.5: Forms of Business Organizations is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.